-- The Fund is targeting a proxy buy-out objective by 2030.
+- The Fund is targeting a long-term investment target of 113% of Gilts + 0% liabilities by 2034.
 This reduces the ability to invest in long-dated illiquid assets with a favourable climate profile (e.g., renewable infrastructure). - The Fund's current strong funding position has facilitated significant de-risking activity, and therefore the Fund only has a small remaining equity allocation (sustainability focused). - The Trustee delegates all voting and stewardship activity to asset managers.